MercierCharles/MercierCharles.github.io/research.md

 5. (Memes and Entertainment ⟺ Skepticism and Bad-X Critiques)

+If you only remember one thing from this network, it’s that conflict isn’t evenly “smeared” across the platform: it tends to travel along a handful of high-traffic bridges.
+In our k-means cluster interaction graph, **Personal Advice and Mental Health** and **Memes and Entertainment** act as major *connectors* between otherwise separate regions of Reddit (high betweenness), which makes them disproportionately important for the *spread* of negativity even when they are not the original source.
+Meanwhile, the most toxic edges are extremely concentrated (e.g., **Skepticism/Bad‑X Critiques → Memes** and **Politics/Ideologies → News**), suggesting a practical moderation strategy for a startup: don’t try to “fix the whole network”—monitor a small set of bridge communities and the top hostile cross-cluster links, and intervene early when those specific pathways spike.

 Now that we have a way to identify which clusters are most likely to come into conflict, how can we act on it?
 One approach is to adapt our recommendation algorithm.
 In particular, we can reduce the visibility of posts from clusters that a user’s home cluster tends to react negatively to, ensuring that users are less frequently exposed to communities with which they historically clash.

 In effect, this serves to limit cross-cluster exposure for pairs that produce consistently toxic interactions.
 There is one signficiant downside to this however - the creation of echo chambers.
 It's known that when users are surrounded by those who share their own views, this creates 'echo chambers', or communities where extreme views tend to be amplified without being tempered by conflicting opinions.
 This concern leads us to our next section.